What you need to do if you want to obtain a PhD from the Faculty of Human Sciences:

 - Certificate of Academic Progress or "Exmatrikulationsbescheinigung" (the date of your first enrollment at a university should be shown in the document),

-whether you fulfil the admission requirements as a doctoral candidate according to § 5 of the Doctoral Degree Regulations of 10.09.2024.
+whether you fulfil the requirements for admission as a doctoral candidate according to § 5 of the Doctoral Regulations as of 10.09.2024.

 Please send all the above documents in paper form PER POST to the doctoral office AND PER E-MAIL to promotionen-hf@uni-koeln.de.

 It may take a few weeks to process your application.
-If you have any questions about the information and data available so far, the Doctoral Office will contact you.
+If there are any questions regarding the information and data available so far, the Doctoral Office will contact you.

-If additional steps are required for admission as a doctoral candidate, e.g. an aptitude test or an aptitude test, you will also receive appropriate notifications from the Doctoral Office.
+If additional steps are required for admission as a doctoral candidate, e.g. an oral aptitude test or a research suitability and aptitude assessment, you will also receive appropriate notifications from the Doctoral Office.

-The contact person in the PhD Office is Katja Honheiser.
+The contact person in the Doctoral Office is Ms. Katja Honheiser.

 Contact information: